 Gardiner City Center is a suburban neighborhood (based on population density) located in Gardiner, Maine.

-Real estate in the City Center of Gardiner, ME is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
+Real estate in the City Center of Gardiner, ME is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Did you know that the Gardiner City Center neighborhood has more Lithuanian and French Canadian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Gardiner City Center neighborhood has more French Canadian and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.8% of this neighborhood's residents have Lithuanian ancestry and 5.3% have French Canadian ancestry.
+In fact, 7.3% of this neighborhood's residents have French Canadian ancestry and 2.5% have Brazilian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.